Adding personalization to your website: Challenges & recommendations

 The Rotman School of Management had a business objective of increasing applications from international students in China, India and other key areas.
 We immediately focused on lifting engagement metrics for visitors from those areas by applying geography-based personalization rules.
 Visitors were served a customized landing page tailored to engaging prospects from those areas and promoting specific aspects of the programs and the Toronto area.

 The result?
 We saw positive lifts across engagement KPIs including bounce rate, visit duration and pages per visit during the personalization campaign.
-The details of this case study can be found here.

 If you have a specific business objective, it is straightforward to tie your personalization campaign to these objectives and target the segment where you need to see a lift on conversions or engagement.